 In some cases, those who are marginalised and excluded may be invisible; either because they are literally kept out of sight or are unable to move around freely (as is so often the case for people with disabilities) or because they are not recognised as community members.
-In Myanmar, for example, internal migrants are often extremely poor day labourers who live on the outskirts of communities and are not considered to be members of those communities because they are not registered there; thus, they do not even appear on local people's radar when it comes to Nearly ten years ago, 'participation' was one of a series thinking about 'who is left out' of those communities.
+In Myanmar, for example, internal migrants are often extremely poor day labourers who live on the outskirts of communities and are not considered to be members of those communities because they are not registered there; thus, they do not even appear on local people's radar when it comes to thinking about 'who is left out' of those communities.